How the platform works

 Cited and verifiable

-Answers link back to the exact source file and excerpt so teams can confirm what’s true, and share it safely.
+Outputs link back to the exact source file and excerpt so teams can confirm what’s true and share it safely.

 Modular by default

-One platform supports multiple domain modules, including knowledge, SHERQ, inventory, and contracts, without rebuilding the foundation.
+One platform supports multiple domain modules, including knowledge, SHERQ, inventory, and contracts.

 Works with your stack

 Integrates with the systems you already run.
-Aveya adds an intelligence layer rather than forcing replacement.
+Aveya adds structured intelligence without forcing replacement.

 Security and privacy